Software Companions - PDF, DWF, PLT and TIFF Viewing and Conversion Software

 Converting files with scConverter

-How can I convert a file to PDF and at the same time add annotations (e.g., stamp)?
+How can I convert a file to PDF and at the same time add annotations (e.g., stamp or watermark)?

 You can add annotations like text, stamps, watermark and much more by using the Software Companions markup XML format.